 Hockey analytics has become an important component of the participatory culture surrounding the game.
 Anyone within the hockey community, including fans and league managers, can use numerous tools and techniques to detect patterns in the data available, in order to follow and understand the game.
 The NHL as well as mainstream media websites provides ample data for people to work with, while others “outside” of the game, including fans and independent organizations, can develop their own data and methods to complete analysis.

-Hockey analytics can be done by anyone with a computer and basic software, depending on how large of a dataset is being examined.
+Hockey analytics can be done by anyone with a computer and basic software, depending on how large of a dataset is being examined, that’s why computers are so useful and people use them to play video games using the best gaming mouse for counter strike online.
 The analytic models are dependent on an individual’s or communities’ creativity and rationale, so effective measurement of performance are up for debate and development.
 Numerous examples of extensive correlations, ranging from simple to complex, can be found, with the vast majority of these analyses open to feedback and collaboration.
 For example, fans can find a correlation between a team’s scoring chances and the quality of the shots they take (NHL Numbers) .
 Another example is the correlation between a player’s presence on the ice in relation to the success of the rest of his teammates on the ice (The Copper & Blue).
 Depending on the goals of the individual or community that analyzes the data, this could be tracked over time to make comparisons and to validate findings.

 Currently, data analytics is an emerging trend that is gaining prominence in a wide array of fields.
 Sales, marketing, healthcare, transportation and construction are just a few of the industries relying more and more on data to understand their environment and to make the right decisions.
 Governments, such as the City of Edmonton, have even begun publishing massive public datasets, available for anyone to use either for their analysis, or to develop new technological tools or services.